 Plot a bar chart visualising the Modelling Quality Indicator (MQI)

-percentile of MQIs as a horizontal line; if this is below unity (1
+percentile of MQIs as a horizontal line; if this is below unity (1) the

 both long-term and short-term MQIs/MQOs are visualised identically - although